Trentonom0r3/After-Diffusion/README.md

 ## Pre-Release Build Out Now!
-This build is nearly complete-- most if not all feature should be working, but there will still be plenty of bugs.
+This build is nearly complete-- most if not all features should be working, but there will still be plenty of bugs.
 Error handling is not updated in this build either.
 #### Usage
 - Copy the .aex file into your effect folder.
 - Install CEP extension as done previously.